chen-darren/densenet-for-smartwatch-ppg/main/README.md

 #### Synthetic Upsampling
 `smote_type`
-- String describing the type of smote (SMOTE, Borderline SMOTE, and ADASYN)
+- String describing the type of smote (SMOTE, Borderline SMOTE, and ADASYN).

 `split`
-- String describing how the data was split ('holdout_60_10_30')
+- String describing how the data was split ('holdout_60_10_30').

 #### Combined Datasets
 `combination`
 - String describing the type of combined dataset (i.e. 'combined_dataset', 'pulsewatch_simband', 'simband_mimic3').

 `split`
-- String describing how the data was split ('multiclass')
+- String describing how the data was split ('multiclass').

 #### Database
 If you are using another database (e.g. DeepBeat, Simband, or MIMIC III)...

 `database`
-- String text of common ways to name the databases
+- String text of common ways to name the databases.

 #### Data and Image Settings
 `img_res`